 The Moon Camp Challenge is a yearly competition jointly run by the Airbus Foundation in partnership with Autodesk, and the European Space Agency.

-From September to April, the Pioneers category is open to students from 15 to 18 years old (included).
-Students will have to form teams to design their Moon Camp using Fusion360 and explain their decisions in a written report to the jury.
+The Pioneers category is open to students from 13 to 19 years old (included).
+Students will have to form teams to design their Moon Camp using any 3D design software of their choice, and explain their decisions in a written report to the jury.

-The third edition of the Moon Camp Challenge saw a record number of participants (over 4,100 students from 53 countries) as teams were tasked with designing an innovative and futuristic Moon Camp to host the future space explorers.
+The fourth edition of the Moon Camp Challenge saw a record number of participants (over 5,600 students from 53 countries) as teams were tasked with designing an innovative and futuristic Moon Camp to host the future space explorers.

 The jury – composed of a panel of experts in 3D design, space technology and lunar exploration – evaluated entries based on their creativity and innovation, feasibility, quality of the 3D model and the adaptability of the design to the lunar environment.